eladsheffer/eladsheffer/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on React, Java, C++
+- 🔭 I’m currently working on React, Java, C++, Python
-- 🌱 I’m currently studying for BSc. in Computer Science in the Open University ...
+- 🌱 I’m currently studying for BSc. in Computer Science at the Open University ...
 - 🤔 I’m looking for assistance in finding a job in Software Development
 - 📫 How to reach me: eladsheffer@gmail.com
 - ⚡ Fun fact: GYM fan 😄